Pedro de Ampudia: Later career

-Despite his controversial retreat at Monterrey, Ampudia remained popular in Mexican folklore as "the only man who could defeat Taylor."
-After the war, Ampudia's policies became gradually more liberal, so that he supported the government of Benito Juárez during the Maximillian Intervention and served with considerable bravery and skill as commander of the liberal Army of the East, in whose command he was gravely wounded.
+He remained a supporter of Benito Juárez's liberal government during the Reform War, briefly serving as Secretary of Navy and War.
+During the Second French intervention in Mexico he served as commander of the liberal Army of the East, in whose command he was gravely wounded.
 In 1868, Ampudia died (possibly from complications arising from his wartime injuries) and was buried in the Panteón de San Fernando.